Bjørn Gulden: Football career

 Gulden grew up in Hallingdal and is the son of Arild Gulden, a former Norwegian national football and handball player.
 He is father of Henrik Gulden, Noah Gulden and Scott Gulden.

 In his younger years, Bjørn played for the clubs Geilo and Gol, before he went to the Strømsgodset Toppfotball team in 1983.

 He turned professional in 1984, playing for 1.
 FC Nürnberg for the 1984–85 2.
 Bundesliga season.
 In 1986, he joined Bryne FK winning the cup championship in 1987.
 He retired in 1988 due to a knee injury.

 Business career

 Gulden began his career at Adidas in 1992 until 1999, when he became an executive at Helly Hansen.
 In 2000, he became the managing director of Deichmann SE and was CEO of Deichmann's U.S. subsidiary Rack Room Shoes.
 Between 2012 and 2013, he served as the CEO of Pandora, a Danish jewelry brand, and remained a board member until 2018.
 In 2013, he became CEO of German design corporation Puma.

-He became CEO of Adidas on 1 January 2023, taking over Kasper Rørsted.
+He became CEO of Adidas on 1 January 2023, taking over after Kasper Rørsted.